A few thingz

 This was the goal of my work Sommes friables de fonctions multiplicatives aléatoires published in Acta Arith., 2012, as well as obtaining estimations of the type $\Psi_f(x,y)\ll \Psi(x,y)^{1/2+\varepsilon}$ on y-smooth (a.k.a. friable) integers ≤ x.

-Is it possible to improve the exponent $2+\varepsilon$ further?
-The question remains open (the exponent $3/2 + \varepsilon$ had been claimed – but then removed in an updated version – in a more recent article).
+The question remains open (the exponent $3/2 + \varepsilon$ had been claimed in a paper – but then removed in an updated version).